Las Positas College Student Government

 How do I become a Senator?

-Senators are an important part of the Associated Students of Las Positas College.
+Senators are an important part of the Las Positas College Student Government.
 Being a part of student government will enhance your college experience by awarding you the opportunity to represent students on the local, state, and federal level.
 You will also get to put on exciting events that improve student life.
 Senators have important responsibilities, such as communicating with other students on a regular basis in order to be able to address students’ concerns, attending weekly meetings, sitting on campus-wide committees, attending workshops to improve skills and gain knowledge relevant to student government, recruiting new members, attending retreats and conferences, and helping out with events.
 For more information on how to become a Senator, please review the Senator Packet.
-The Senator Packet is also located in the “Forms” section of our website Senators are required to attend all ASLPC meetings.
-Go to "Dates & Deadlines to Review the Schedule.
+The Senator Packet is also located in the “Forms” section of our website.
+Senators are required to attend all LPCSG meetings.
+Please review "Dates & Deadlines to Review the Schedule.

-Any student interested in becoming a Senator must meet all requirements (listed in the Senator Packet) and submit a completed packet to the ASLPC Office.
-Per the ASLPC Bylaws, there is a limit on the number of Senators in the ASLPC.
+Any student interested in becoming a Senator must meet all requirements (listed in the Senator Packet) and submit a completed packet to the LPCSG Office.
+Per the LPCSG Bylaws, there is a limit on the number of Senators in the LPCSG.
 If there are 30 or more active Senators, prospective members will be placed on a waitlist and notified when a position becomes available.
 Prospective Senators on the waitlist may be given the opportunity to participate in some Student Senate activities, as decided by the Executive Officers.
 If a Senator position becomes available, a committee of Senators chaired by the Vice President will evaluate candidates and make a recommendation to the Student Senate, who shall then vote to approve that decision by a two-thirds (2/3) majority.
-A Student Senator shall be recognized after attending a student senate meeting, an orientation with the Student Senate Vice President, and receiving 150 verified student signatures during the academic year.
+A Student Senator shall be recognized after attending a student senate meeting, an orientation with the Student Government Vice President, and submitting 25 completed student surveys during the academic year.

 Inter-Club Council Chair